Finding and supporting reviewers

 Reviewers play a central role in scholarly publishing.
 Elsevier relies on the peer review process to uphold the quality and validity of individual articles and the journals that publish them.
 We’re always working to improve and streamline the peer review process including running peer review studies and exploring innovations with the system for selected journals.

-We know how difficult it can be to find and keep reviewers, and encourage them to meet deadlines.
+We know how difficult it can be to find and retain reviewers, and encourage them to meet deadlines.
 The Reviewer Hub can help you work with reviewers, giving them the guidance, information and support they need to carry out the best review possible.
 With detailed reviewer guidelines, and information on ethics and policies, this is home to all the information reviewers need.
 We link directly to this site from many of the letters that are sent out during the peer review process.
 In addition we also publish a blog with insightful articles on reviewing and the peer review process: Reviewers' Update.

 Working with reviewers